Malik-Allen/Nebula/README.md

 };
 ```

-Once instantiated the `World` object is responsible for creating entities and adding/removing components from entities at run-time.
+Once instantiated, the `Nebula::World` object is responsible for creating entities and adding/removing components from entities at run-time.

 All systems should be registered before their components are added to entities.

-`Parser<...>` can be used on a `World` object to obtain all entities with the matching `Component` signature, see example below:
+`Nebula::Parser<...>` can be used on a `World` object to obtain all entities with the matching `Component` signature, see example below:

 `Nebula::Parser<AudioComponent, PhysicsComponent>( WorldObject );`